Dan Hurdle and Leah Spaulding – Safety Services Company

 *Safety Services Company is an independently owned company, specializing in compliance with Third-Party Prequalification Providers such as ISNetworld®, PEC Premier®, Avetta®, Complyworks® and Canqual®.
 Safety Services Company is in no way sponsored or affiliated with ISNetworld®, PEC Premier®, or Avetta®.
 ISN®, ISNetworld®, RAVS® , SSQ®, PQF® are registered trademarks of ISN Software Corporation®, PEC Premier®, and Avetta®.

-Bringing any Contractor Management Account to a 100% score can be a daunting and time consuming task.
-Effectively maintaining them requires time, money, and close attention.
-However, the benefits of properly utilizing a Contractor Management Account more than outweigh the cons!
-Below are five important reasons to keep your ISNetworld®, Avetta®, PEC Premier®, BROWZ, ComplyWorks®, Veriforce, Textura or Others account at a 100% score.
+Reaching a level of compliance in any Contractor Management Account requires commitment, attention to detail and a cadence for regular monitoring.
+However, the benefits of properly utilizing a Contractor Management Account more than outweigh the effort!
+Below are five important reasons to keep your ISNetworld®, Avetta®, PEC Premier®, BROWZ®, ComplyWorks®, Veriforce, Textura or other accounts in compliance at all times.

 After an owner client has connected themselves to your account, their requirements are mandatory.
 As a contractor, the owner client will hold you accountable to meet the requirements they have placed on your account.
 This is usually a major part of master service agreement (MSA) contracts as well!
 If you do not meet the requirements that the prospective owner client has inserted onto your account, they may keep your company off the jobsite until the requirements have been satisfied.
 Contractors are responsible for maintaining compliant accounts – and owner clients are much more likely to hire someone that they can count on!